Ginebra San Miguel: History

-La Tondeña was established in 1902 by Carlos Palanca, Sr. in Tondo, Manila and incorporated as La Tondeña, Inc. in 1929.
+La Tondeña was established in 1902 by Carlos T. Palanca, Sr. in Tondo, Manila and incorporated as La Tondeña, Inc. in 1929.
 The company name was inspired from its location.
 The distillery pioneered the production of alcohol derived from molasses, instead of the commonly used nipa palm.

 In 1924, it acquired the Ayala Distillery (Destilería Ayala) from Ayala y Compañía (precursor of Ayala Corporation).
 In 1955, the company acquired Añejo Rhum from Tabacalera (Compañía General de Tabacos de Filipinas).
 In 1957, it acquired the trademark rights to Kulafu to launch Vino Kulafu Chinese herbal wine.

-The company was renamed La Tondeña Distillers, Inc. (LTDI) in 1987 after being acquired by San Miguel Corporation from the Palanca family.
-The company adopted its present name Ginebra San Miguel, Inc. on March 7, 2003.
+La Tondeña Distillers, Inc. (LTDI) was incorporated in 1987 by San Miguel Corporation after acquiring the assets of La Tondeña, Inc. from the Palanca family.
+The company changed its corporate name Ginebra San Miguel, Inc. (GSMI) on March 7, 2003.

 On November 6, 2017, San Miguel Corporation announced the consolidation of its beverage businesses into San Miguel Pure Foods Company, Inc. through a share swap deal.
 San Miguel Pure Foods will acquire 216.97 million shares in GSMI from San Miguel Corporation.
 As a result, San Miguel Pure Foods will own 76% of GSMI with San Miguel Corporation as the minority owner.
 After the consolidation, San Miguel Pure Foods will be renamed San Miguel Food and Beverage, Inc.